MadMods96/netflix-clone/README.md

 # netflix-clone

-#Hi Guys
+<h1>Hi Guys</h1>

-i had made a netflix clone with the help of HTML CSS and JAVASCRIPT
+i have made a netflix clone with the help of HTML CSS and JAVASCRIPT